eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 Setting option makes the TypeObject validation code accept types with the two "try construct" bits both set to 0, which is explicitly noted as an invalid setting in the spec.

 The default value is: `false`

+#### //CycloneDDS/Domain/Compatibility/AllowRecursiveTypes
+Boolean

+This option controls support for recursive XTypes.
+When disabled, TypeIdentifiers for strongly connected components and TypeObjects that contain recursive dependency cycles are rejected.
+This reduces the TypeLookup and type library attack surface at the cost of interoperability with applications that use recursive types.

+The default value is: `true`

 #### //CycloneDDS/Domain/Compatibility/AssumeRtiHasPmdEndpoints